What if my income is too high to get lower costs on monthly premiums?

 If you’re not eligible for lower costs because your income is too high, you can still buy health coverage through the Marketplace.

-You can also get insurance through a private insurance company, an online insurance seller, or an agent or broker.
+You can also get insurance outside the Marketplace--through a private insurance company, an online insurance seller, or an agent or broker.